MCT-master/mct-master.github.io/_posts_draft/2023-05-19-ahmetem-final-nmp-salen.md

 In our first planning session we tried to draw an outline for our part in the concert, and our composition.
 We roughly decided on the performers and the instruments.
 We also discussed the concept of out composition, and room for other musicians.
 However going forward we decided to not to create a composition and only perform in the concert with other people.

-We were also involved in a rehearsal/technical test with the other participants of the event on the Sunday evening prior, where we were able to troubleshoot audio and video routing, and learn in greater detail the artistic intensions, the gestures involved, and the musical palettes of the performance.
+We were also involved in a rehearsal/technical test with the other participants of the event on the Sunday evening prior, where we were able to troubleshoot audio and video routing, as well as learn in greater detail the artistic intensions, the gestures involved, and the musical palettes of the performance.

 ## Performers and Instruments